greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

 SELECT * FROM plcontainer_show_config;
 ```

-Running the command executes a PL/Container function that displays configuration information from the master and segment instances.
+Running the command executes a PL/Container function that displays configuration information from the coordinator and segment instances.
 This is an example of the start and end of the view output.

 ```
 INFO:  plcontainer: Container 'plc_py_test' configuration